Gurkonier/Stellaris-Icons/Readme.md

 # Add an Icon
 1. Create a new Icon as .png or .jpg with the size 128x128 or resize a downloaded Icon
+2. If you want an emblem in stellaris gold style then continue with step 3.
+If you want a custom color scheme save your emblem as a .dds-File and continue with step 6.
-2. If not already done, make the icon black and white.
+3. If not already done, make the icon black and white.
 All black parts will be transparent and all the white parts will be golden.
-3. Go to https://9kenm.github.io/stellaris-emblem-maker/ and drag your image file in there.
+4. Go to https://9kenm.github.io/stellaris-emblem-maker/ and drag your image file in there.
-4. Download the emblem via the "Download Emblems" Button.
+5. Download the emblem via the "Download Emblems" Button.
-5. Go to ./flags/\<category\>/ and drag the content of the downloaded zip into this folder.
+6. Go to ./flags/\<category\>/ and drag the content of the downloaded zip into this folder.

 If you want to rename this file (because the name already exists) rename every file in the root-, small- and map-folder.